 In response to Mr P's complaint, Options has told us that it thinks it was brought to us out of time.
 And it doesn't consent to us investigating it.
-Mr P's investment was made in October 2012 and the complaint was made to Options by Mr P's representative in October 2023.
+Mr P's investment was made in or around December 2012 and the complaint was made to Options by Mr P's representative in March 2020.
 So that's longer than the six years allowed under our rules.
 Options also says that Mr P should have known more than three years before he complained that he had cause to complain to Options.
-It says it thinks that because Mr P signed paperwork when he applied for the SIPP, acknowledging the rights that he was giving up from his existing scheme, this means he should have known he could complain back in late 2012.
-So, it says his complaint has been brought outside of the three year requirement of our rules as well.
+It says it thinks that because Mr P signed paperwork when he applied for the SIPP, acknowledging the rights that he was giving up from his existing scheme, this means he should have known he could complain back then in 2012.